 - Blackboard is the primary source for course information. - Students need to access Blackboard regularly.
-Google Chrome is the preferred browser for use with Blackboard. - Specific course materials available include: PowerPoint lecture slides, lecture videos, reading assignments, messages and announcements from the instructor, study aids, quizzes, exams, lab exercises, etc.
+Google Chrome is the preferred browser for use with Blackboard. - Specific course materials available may include: lecture slides or outlines, lecture recordings, reading assignments, messages and announcements from the instructor, study aids, quizzes, exams, lab exercises, etc.